vlavrynovych/auto-envparse/README.md

 | TypeScript | ✅ | ✅ | ✅ | ✅ |
 | Dependencies | 0 | 1 | 2 | 0 |

-**auto-env** is the only library that uses reflection and type inference to eliminate schema definitions entirely.
+**auto-envparse** is the only library that uses reflection and type inference to eliminate schema definitions entirely.

 ## TypeScript Support

-auto-env is written in TypeScript and provides full type safety:
+auto-envparse is written in TypeScript and provides full type safety:

 ```typescript
 interface Config {